 Gone are the days when Soldiers go to the field for three or four weeks and return out of shape.
 The new culture of fitness does not support "quick fix" physical training plans to pass the push-up and sit-up events.
-We, as leaders, will need to provide time for engaged in the program in order time should be sacrosanct in units, but our Soldiers to avail themselves of fitness a priority in our formations, shot'than the enemy." then our actions must reflect that.
+We, as leaders, will need to provide time for engaged in the program in order time should be sacrosanct in units, but our Soldiers to avail themselves of the nonphysical portions of the H2F successful requires that we be ready to meet the challenges ahead.
+It is this may require you to reorganize at any time, against any adversary.
+As your work day.
+You may be in the Col. Lewis A. Walsh, commanding Soldier Performance Readiness Cen- mental Combat Team, said in 1944 ter at 1 p.m., but that is the cost of in a letter to his Soldiers, "Success changing the culture.
+If we are serious in battle goes to the troops 'who can about making holistic health and take one more step and fire one more fitness a priority in our formations, shot' than the enemy." then our actions must reflect that.